-From lush forests to snowy mountains to temperate Portland, Oregon has much to offer, even in the wet and chilly months of winter.
+From lush forests to snowy mountains to temperate Portland, Oregon in winter has much to offer, even when the weather is wet and chilly.
 If you love to ski or play at sno-parks, you’ve come to the right place, but skiing isn’t the only way to enjoy the Beaver State.
 Cozy up at a mountain lodge, enjoy seafood on the coast or explore Oregon’s top cities.
-Expect to travel with some coats, rain gear or at least a sturdy determinedness to get a little soggy and you’re all set to go.
+Expect to travel with some coats, rain gear or at least a sturdy determination to get a little soggy and you’re all set to go.
+Oregon in winter awaits!

 Bend is one of Oregon’s most solid destinations in both summer and winter.
 The area in and around Bend is a veritable winter wonderland.
 Located in a high desert and surrounded by mountains, you’ll find plenty of snow—up to 30 feet per year in the mountains, but less than 30 inches in town.
 If a ski vacation is what you seek, then Mt.
 Bachelor Ski Resort is nearby.
 There’s also ample opportunity to go snowshoeing, rent snowmobiles or even take a dog sled ride!